goooseman/devsparks-blog/SPEC.md

   - to implement hover please render two images on the screen, one with display: none, use two separate IDs and toggle their display in JS file
   - robot.png should be display: none by default
   - height of the photo: 160px
-  - should have flex layout: photo on the left, text on the right
+  - `.footer__container` should have flex layout: photo on the left, text on the right
   - for desktop breakpoint photo on the left column, text on the right
   - for mobile breakpoint photo is aligned to center and above the text